Chapter 8:

 ‘It’s ok.
 We can just sit down.
 We don’t have to talk.’

-I didn’t crowd her.
-Didn’t reach out.
-I simply played, and she listened.
+I didn’t reach out, as much as I kept thinking of it.
+I simply played, and she only listened.
 Her breathing steadied slowly.
 Minute by minute.
 Note by note.

 When I ended the verse, she whispered, ‘Why do you always pray?
 Even when no one’s watching?’